 Kashanian plans to complete her Ph.D. in 2025.
 She hopes to pursue a career in academia after graduating.
 In addition to advancing research and teaching in the field of operations research and artificial intelligence, she hopes to also serve as a supportive role model to encourage other young women to pursue studies in STEM.

 “I want to do my part to pave the way for female scientists and engineers.
-I hope that I can advance gender equality and use industrial and system engineering techniques to make the world a better place to live,” she said.
+I hope that I can advance gender equality and use industrial and systems engineering techniques to make the world a better place to live,” she said.